wp-plugins/cp-related-posts/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-CP Related Posts is a plugin that displays related articles on your website, manually, or by the terms in the content, title or abstract, including the tags assigned to the articles.
+CP Related Posts is a plugin that displays related articles on your website, manually, or by the terms in the content, title or abstract, and tags

 == Description ==